knit-bee/tei-make-corpus/README.md

   -h, --help            show this help message and exit --cheader CHEADER, -c CHEADER
                         Xml file containing the common header for the whole corpus.
+  --to-file FILENAME, -f FILENAME
+                        Name of output file to write to.
+If this option is enabled, the output is written to the file instead of stdout.

 ```

 `tei-make-corpus` requires the path to a directory containing the TEI file and a file containing the information for the common header of the corpus.